 Another conclusion of this study is that during training, if limiting the number of competing speakers that can be counted, the confusion matrix converges toward predicting with higher accuracy one speaker and the maximum number of speakers.
 We believe this is because the differences between mixtures with 2 or more competing speakers are subtle.
 In future experiments, this finding can perhaps be exploited by a set of cascading CNN architectures that work as a binary classifier between 2 consecutive speaker counts.

-Lastly, using the same models for overlapped speech detection, demonstrated F-Scores up to 0.91 on 500ms timeframes and higher than 0.8 for frames larger than 200ms.
+Lastly, using the same models for overlapped speech detection, demonstrated F-Scores up to 0.91 on 500ms timeframes and higher than 0.8 on 200ms timeframes.
 This reported performance is also higher than what we were able to find in existing prior work.

 References